carlsverre/time.txt/README.markdown

 Installation and Running
 ------------------------
 + Just drop the source file somewhere on your path, or link it.
-+ Run it with ./taskr (or if its on your path, just taskr works).
++ Run it with ./timetxt (or if its on your path, just timetxt works).
-+ I recommend you alias t to taskr.
++ I recommend you alias t to timetxt.
 Also the following aliases are useful:
-	- tl for taskr -l
+	- tl for timetxt -l
-	- ts for taskr -s
+	- ts for timetxt -s
-	- tt for taskr -t
+	- tt for timetxt -t
-	- tr for taskr -r
+	- tr for timetxt -r

 Todo
 ----